AISG-Technology-Team/GCSS-Track-2B-Submission-Guide/README.md

 AISG's `Client` will call your `Proxy` server with the prompt to each `Victim Model`. **These prompts are not released to participants**

-Further details on how this is done for a Python-based Docker solution can be found in [Usage of sample submission](#example-usage-of-services-and-submissionsubmission_template) and [Creating your own submission](#example-creating-your-own-submission).
+Further details on how this is done for a Python-based Docker solution can be found in "Usage of sample submission" and "Creating your own submission".

 #### Hardware/Software Specifications